dart-archive/pub-dartlang/app/doc/dependencies.markdown

 {% endhighlight %}

 Pub gets every package your package package depends on, and everything *those* packages depend on, transitively.
-It also gets your package's dev dependencies.
-But it *ignores* the dev dependencies of any dependent packages.
+It also gets your package's dev dependencies, but it *ignores* the dev dependencies of any dependent packages.
 Pub only gets *your* package's dev dependencies.
 So when your package depends on `transmogrify` it will get `transmogrify` but not `unittest`.